LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 - **Text**: This is where the multiple choice question is entered.
 This will also be the text that is displayed in the Activities editing menu.

-- **Format**: the format can be changed by clicking the drop-down menu.
+- **Format**: the format can be changed by selecting the drop-down menu.
 Format options for multiple choice include:
     - Multiple choice, single answer:
     - Multiple choice, multiple answer

-- **Add Answer**: click to add an answer to the multiple choice question.
+- **Add Answer**: select to add an answer to the multiple choice question.

 - **Scored**: enables the question to be scored.
 Scoring must be enabled in your lab.
 [Scoring is covered below in this document](#scoring).

 - **Score Value**: the value the student will receive upon selecting a correct answer.

-- **On-Demand Evaluation**: enables a button that the user can click to check their answer to a multiple choice question in the lab, or to score their answer if Activities are set to be scored.
+- **On-Demand Evaluation**: enables a button that the user can select to check their answer to a multiple choice question in the lab, or to score their answer if Activities are set to be scored.

 - **Allow retries**: allows the user to retry a question if they select an incorrect answer.
 This option is not available when On-Demand Evaluation is disabled.

 - **Blocks page navigation**: checking this box prevents the student from navigating to the next page in the lab instructions, unless they have selected an answer to this question.

-- **Required for submission**: click to make this multiple choice question required, for the student to submit their lab.
+- **Required for submission**: select to make this multiple choice question required, for the student to submit their lab.

 - **Correct answer feedback**: this will be displayed to the user upon selecting a correct answer to a multiple choice question.